charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 This is an early release of the TeenAstro redesign documented [here](https://fdesvallees.github.io/teenastro_v3/teenastro_v3/)

-It supports both step/dir and position/velocity interface without requiring a rebuild.
-It should even be possible to run each motor with a different interface.
+It dynamically supports both step/dir and position/velocity interface.
+It is possible to run each motor with a different interface.

 It already has: